 8. Flexibility (but we’re not talking about Yoga)

-Some may wince at the idea that I am talking about the idea of flexibility, often citing working holidays, weekends and nights.
+Some may wince at the idea that I am talking about.
+The idea of flexibility might not make sense.
+You often are working holidays, weekends, and nights.
 The truth of the matter is that you also have a flexible work schedule where you can set the tone for when you want to work.

-In a traditional environment, you are handcuffed to the 9-5 slot every day!
+In a traditional office job, you are handcuffed to the 9-5 slot every day!
 What a difference it could make if you could beat the traffic or go grocery shopping without the hustle and bustle.